sourcegraph/sourcegraph-public-snapshot/log4j.snb.md

 ## Part 3: Malicious LDAP server

 Across the Internet, our attacker's server awaits the LDAP request, listening on malicious.com:1389.
-Our attacker's server is fairly featureful and routes the request to a specific controller depending on the URL path (`base`):
+Our attacker's server is fairly featureful, containing different controller classes to field different payload types that correspond to different exploit paths.
+The universe of JNDI vulnerabilities is large enough that hackers and security researchers have created these general toolkits completing different exploit paths.
+It routes the request to a specific controller depending on the URL path (returned from `result.getRequest().getBaseDN()`):

 https://sourcegraph.com/github.com/sickcodes/JNDIExploit/-/blob/src/main/java/com/feihong/ldap/LdapServer.java?L72-96#L72:17-72:36

-The controllers are registered to path prefixes using Java annotations:
+The controllers are registered to path prefixes using a Java annotation:

 https://sourcegraph.com/github.com/sickcodes/JNDIExploit/-/blob/src/main/java/com/feihong/ldap/controllers/BasicController.java?L15-16